MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Diagnostics/Get-Counter.md

 ### Example 11: Display an object's property values

 The property values in the **PerformanceCounterSample** object represent each data sample.
-You can use the properties of the **CounterSamples** object to examine, select, sort, and group the data.
+In this example we use the properties of the **CounterSamples** object to examine, select, sort, and group the data.

 ```powershell
 $Counter = "\\Server01\Process(Idle)\% Processor Time"